Air and Love: A Story of Food, Family and Belonging

 Or Rosenboim is Associate Professor of Contemporary History at the University of Bologna.
 Her research explores the history of international thought in the twentieth century, focusing on ideas of world order.
 She is interested in the intersection of migration history, ideas and food, and founded The Migrants’ Supper Club in London.
 She has published extensively on American and European visions of global order after the Second World War, including her award-winning first book, The Emergence of Globalism (Princeton, 2017).
 Air and Love is her second book.

-Alma Igra is a historian of food and global order.
-She wrote about the science of nutrition and international politics in the 20thcentury.
+Alma Igra is an Assistant Professor of European History, Department of European Studies, University of Amsterdam.
+Her upcoming book explores the science of nutrition and international politics in the 20th century.
 Alongside her academic work, Alma has published essays and creative non-fiction about food, politics and culture (World Literature Today, LA Review of Books, Petel), and wrote a food blog for vegetarian recipes.

 Matthijs Lok is a Senior Lecturer in modern European History at the Department of European Studies of the University of Amsterdam.
 His specialisation is the political, cultural and intellectual history of modern Europe in a global context since the eighteenth century, in particular topics on the intersection of history, politics, philosophy and memory.
 His main interest concerns the role of ideas in political change and ‘counter-narratives’ of political modernity and globlisation.
 In 2023 his latest book, Europe Against Revolution, came out with Oxford University Press.